Loading...

 Stay Hydrated

-Drink water before and during your meal, which can aid digestion and help regulate blood sugar levels.
+Drink water before and during your meal to aid digestion and improve overall glucose management.

 healthspan-mbl